Nondiscrimination

 Employment discrimination may also occurwhen an employer’s seemingly fair policies or practices have a significant negative impact on people because of their religion without demonstrating the policies or practices are job-related and consistent with business necessity.
 And discrimination can occur when the person who discriminates shares a protected characteristic like religion with the applicant or employee who is discriminated against.

 It is, however, not unlawful for an employer to hire and employ employees based on religion in certain instances where religion is a bona fide occupational qualification reasonably necessary to the normal operation of that particular business or enterprise.
-Certain religious organizations that are federal contractors may also be exempt from some nondiscrimination and affirmative action obligations.
+Specially defined “religious organizations” and “religious educational institutions” are also exempt from certain religious discrimination provisions under Title VII of the Civil Rights Act.
 Additionally, religious organizations may have an affirmative defense to claims by certain workers under the “ministerial exception” from nondiscrimination laws.

 Questions?